3 women who rowed 3,000 miles across the Atlantic.

 If we can row an ocean, can you say no to a straw?

-Setting out from the Canary Islands, we’ll row 3,000 miles day and night for over 7 weeks, overcoming physical and mental battles to reach our finish line in Antigua.The race
+Setting out from the Canary Islands, the team rowed 3,192 miles non-stop for 61 days, 8 hours and 47 minutes, overcoming physical and mental battles to reach their finish line in Antigua.The race

 Number of bottles dumped in the ocean (since you've been on this page...)

 Without significant action, there may be more plastic than fish in the ocean, by weight, by 2050.

 Each year, at least 8 million tonnes of plastics leak into the ocean- that's the equivalent of 6,341 plastic bottles every second.
 Once in the ocean, it's broken down and ingested by fish and marine mammals, killing them and entering our food chain and tap water.

 The team are aiming to raise significant funds for the Marine Conservation Society (MCS) - the UK’s leading charity for the protection of our seas, shores and wildlife - and who is spearheading the fight against plastic pollution in the UK.

 We want to bridge the gap between awareness and action when it comes to plastic pollution, and spread the word to refuse, reduce, reuse and recycle.The mission